Insurance and Fees

 It is important for you to ask your insurance company for information about out-of-network benefits for your individual policy and how to file for them.

-Our services are considered non-billable to Medicare because we spend more time with our patients than what Medicare allows, therefore, we have opted out of Medicare and you may not submit receipts for reimbursement.
+No. We have opted out of Medicare and you may not submit receipts for reimbursement.

 5. What if I have Medicare and a secondary commercial insurance – can I submit receipts to my secondary?